Government of Canada / Gouvernement du Canada

 Seasonal and Sessional Employees

-The contributions required to be paid by a participant who is a seasonal employee or a sessional employee in respect of the period during which he is not on duty in the Public Service shall be paid at the time and in the manner that contributions would be payable under section 6 if he were, during that period, a participant described in that section.
+The contributions required to be paid by a participant who is a seasonal employee or sessional employee for the period during which they are not on duty in the public service must be paid at the time and in the manner that contributions would be payable under section 6 as if the employee were, during that period, a participant described in that section.

 Contributions by Elective Participants